eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

      state = ankaios.get_state(field_masks=json.loads(str(msg.payload.decode())))
     ```

-    The field mask needs to be provided in JSON format in the message.
-We will see an example later on in this tutorial.
+    The field mask must be provided in JSON format in the message.
+We will see an example later in this tutorial.

-The complete source code for the fleet connector is available in the [Anakios repository](https://github.com/eclipse-ankaios/ankaios/tree/main/tools/tutorial_fleet_management/fleet-connector).
-The ank-sdk-python provides many more functions as shown in the [documentation](https://eclipse-ankaios.github.io/ank-sdk-python/).
-Make sure to use the correct version of the ank-sdk-python that fits to the Ankaios version in use.
+The full source code for the fleet connector is available in the [Ankaios repository](https://github.com/eclipse-ankaios/ankaios/tree/main/tools/tutorial_fleet_management/fleet-connector).
+The ank-sdk-python provides many more features as shown in its [documentation](https://eclipse-ankaios.github.io/ank-sdk-python/).
+Be sure to use the correct version of the ank-sdk-python that matches the version of Ankaios you are using.

 ## Deploying the fleet connector

 If you have not yet installed Ankaios, please follow the instructions [here](https://eclipse-ankaios.github.io/ankaios/latest/usage/installation/).
-The following examples assume that the installation script has been used with the default options.
+The following examples assume that the installation script was used with the default options.

-The fleet connector shall run when the vehicle has been started and thus Ankaios has been started.
-For that reason we add the fleet connector to start configuration for Ankaios.
-Modify `/etc/ankaios/state.yaml` to contain:
+We want the fleet connector to run when the vehicle is started and Ankaios is started.
+Therefore, we add the fleet connector to the startup configuration for Ankaios.
+Modify `/etc/ankaios/state.yaml` to include:

 ```yaml title="/etc/ankaios/state.yaml"
 apiVersion: v0.1